simo23/tinyYOLOv2/README.md

 - The code runs at ~15fps on my laptop which has a 2GB Nvidia GeForce GTX 960M GPU
 - This implementation does not have the training part, I'm working on it!

-If you have questions do not wait!
+If you have questions or suggestions do not wait!
 I'm looking forward to help